-Table 5: Proprietary or Nonstandard SIP Header Fields, on page 10 lists the proprietary and nonstandard header fields for the standard SIP line-side interface.
+Table 5: Proprietary or Nonstandard SIP Header Fields, on page 11 lists the proprietary and nonstandard header fields for the standard SIP line-side interface.
 Refer to the topic Remote-Party-ID Header, on page 11 for additional information.

 SIP Headers Cisco Unified CM Supported Comments Diversion Yes Used for RDNIS information.
 If it is present, it always presents the Original Called Party info.
 The receiving side of this header always assumes it is the Original Called Party info if present.
 In case of chained-forwarding to a VM, the message will get left to the Original Called Party.
+Remote-Party-ID Yes Used for ID services including Connected Name & ID.
+This nonstandard, non-proprietary header gets included in the Standard Feature Scenarios anyway.